rtekim/Visualizing-Amazon-Reviews/README.md

 ## TODO

-- [ ] Aggregate the data
+- [ ] The Scatterplot
-    - [ ] Add header to all of the various CSV files for each of the books
+	- [x] Miniature detail view shows information on mouse over
-    - [ ] Change the files to make them CSV rather "\t" separated
+	- [ ] Callbacks for the big detail view on selecting a book in the scatterplot
-    - [ ] Create one file for each book that has averages for each year that a review was given
+	- [ ] Make the scatterplot bigger, putting the details and control panel on the bottom.
+Turns out our dataset is highly clustered.